terabyte128/breadcrumbs/_posts/2018-11-17-final-weekend-bread.md

 date: "2018-11-17 23:02:21 +0100"
 ---

 This was the last weekend of my study abroad program, so I decided to make one final loaf 😔 before we all went our separate ways.
-The bread on this trip has been great, but the people were even better.
-I feel truly lucky to have participated in such an amazing experience with a wonderful group of friends.
+The bread on this trip was great, but the people were even better.
+I feel truly lucky to have participated in such an amazing experience with a wonderful group of new friends.

 <hr style="margin: 14px 0 14px 0">